 Pet healthcare shares some similarities with human healthcare, especially when it comes to diagnostics.
 Like us, dogs and cats tend to be healthier when they undergo routine exams and blood work.
 Without regular testing to see what’s really going on inside your pet, we won’t be able to understand their health fully or detect underlying problems, which could get worse without treatment.
 At Westmonte Animal Clinic, we offer a variety of laboratory tests and can also utilize digital radiology if a different perspective is needed to assess your pet’s condition.
+Call us at (407) 862-6892 to schedule an appointment.

 Why Laboratory Tests are Important